Zypher17/wifi-stealer/README.md

 wifi_creds.log
 ```

-If you cloned the repo, you can also delete the project folder you downloaded.
+If you cloned the repo, you can also delete the project folder.

 ---